 Vermont estimated a 45% markup on the Canadian price of a drug just to cover extra costs to the supply chain as well as a profit margin for supply chain entities.
 The Vermont estimate is conservative, as it only estimates a 25% markup for additional costs borne by voluntary participants in the program's supply chain.
-As we detail in the comments below, this estimate may not consider substantial additional costs that could be required to implement the program.
+That estimate may not consider substantial additional costs that could be required to implement the program.
+In addition, the 45% markup on the Canadian list price assumes a 20% profit along the supply chain.